RAFYA-Hamza/RAFYA-Hamza/README.md

 <p>Currently, I work as an Embedded Systems Engineer, where I have gained diverse experience in software and hardware development through various professional and academic projects.
 These experiences have honed my problem-solving skills and technical expertise.</p>

+<p>A year ago, I embarked on a self-driven journey to transition into Full-Stack development, fueled by my enthusiasm for coding and building impactful digital solutions.
+Today, I am advancing my knowledge in modern web technologies like React.js, Next.js, and Tailwind CSS as I work towards crafting innovative and user-friendly web applications.</p>

 - ⚡ I'm currently working as an Embedded Systems Engineer